HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - Allows the robot to adapt to the environment at the start of each operation.
 - Improves reliability and accuracy across vacuum and spraying tasks.

-[
-- describe the feedback method and how it adapts system behaviour in real time

-]
 ## Installation and Setup

 - Hardware Setup Information (UR5e connection, camera, Teensy, etc.)